f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 published: true
 title: "Building an efficient backend for mobile app, which uses geolocation and spatial data (demo of using PostGIS and GeoDjango)"
 date:   2015-01-31 14:05:00
-categories: django devops tools postgres postgis
+categories: django devops tools postgres postgis geodjango mobile-backend rest nearby-search
 ---

 INTRO
 -----

 In this note I would like to show you how to create a piece of mobile app's backend, which uses geospatial data.
-Instead of conventional demo showing how to make simple narby queries e.g for some restaurants, I demonsrate how to build a piece of backend for app like [Tinder](http://en.wikipedia.org/wiki/Tinder_(application)).
+Instead of conventional demo showing how to make simple nearby queries e.g for some restaurants, I demonsrate how to build a piece of backend for an app like [Tinder](http://en.wikipedia.org/wiki/Tinder_(application)).

 TECHNOLOGY STACK
 -----------